-This usually requires a minimum of a bachelors degree in a related area with additional practicum requirements and more often requires a masters degree.
+This usually requires a minimum of a bachelors degree in a related area with additional practicum requirements and membership within a regulatory body or college, and more often requires a masters degree.
 For some credentials in some provinces you will need a PhD, extensive practicum requirements, and/or additional licensing testing, such as the Examination for Professional Practice in Psychology (EPPP) required to be a registered psychologist in Alberta.
 Once certified, your specific scope of practice within the mental health field is defined in part by your certification and regulatory body/ies.

 Note: The term “counsellor’ became a regulated term in Alberta in December 2018, as the terms psychologist and social worker have been for many years.
 This essentially requires all who describe themselves as a counsellor to be certified, meet minimum education and training requirements, and hold membership in a recognised regulatory professional body and provincial college.
 In some other provinces these and other related terms have been regulated for many years, in some there is no such regulation.
 If you are interested you can find more information on this situation here.